mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### I landed strings in mozilla-central, when are they going to be localized?

-New string changes are periodically exported from mozilla-central into a repository called `gecko-strings-quarantine`, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
+New string changes are exported twice a day from mozilla-central into a repository called `gecko-strings-quarantine`, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
 This repository is used as a buffer to avoid exposing potential issues to all locales working on Firefox.

 Typically once or twice a week, the content of the quarantine repository is pushed to the official repository, called `gecko-strings`, used by [Pontoon](https://pontoon.mozilla.org/projects/firefox/) as source reference.
 At this point, strings can be localized by community.